 We do occasionally pay people, such as our beloved choreographer, Karen Amirault of Burlington, who has done our spring musicals for the past 20 years.
 We also number among our board members Ethan Bowen, a professional actor, director, playwright and teacher, who lives here in Rochester.
 He also served as our artistic director for two years.

 Over the years we’ve done a huge range of shows, everything from Broadway musicals to Brecht.
 We’ve done full-length plays and evenings of original one-acts.
-We’ve also developed two events that we produce annually.
-Summernight (think “First Night” without the cold weather) happens every July and Harvest Fair (a fall fair on our town green, with a full day of live entertainment, arts and crafts, food, a flower show, children’s activities, and a lot more) has been a tradition on the first weekend after Labor Day since 1987.
+We’ve also developed events: for many years we produced Summernight (think “First Night” but in July).
+Our Harvest Fair (a fall fair on our town green, with a full day of live entertainment, arts and crafts, food, a flower show, children’s activities, and a lot more) has been a tradition on the first weekend after Labor Day since 1987, and is still going strong.
+We also have an annual “Night Before Night Before Christmas” event (referred to as “NBNBX” for short), featuring songs, stories, poems, and community cheer on (you guessed it) the night before the night before Christmas.

 Our first weeklong theater arts camp for kids with 42 kids grades 2-8, was held August 2002 at High Rise in Rochester and was a big success, and has been repeated every year since then.
-We also give a number of scholarships each year to area people (youth mostly) to help them study theater and music, including an annual award to a graduating senior from our local high school who has been active in theater.
+We also give a number of scholarships each year to area people (youth mostly) to help them study theater and music, including an annual award to a graduating senior from our local high school who has been active in theater, the Stephen Bloch Memorial Award.

 We’ve done 90% of what we do with volunteers who love the magic of theater.